N-Jishnu/Arvyax-Technologies-Private-Limited/README.md

 | Text-Only | 57.5% |
 | Improvement | +3.3% |

-The full model now outperforms text-only by 3.3%, demonstrating that metadata improves predictions.
+The full model outperforms text-only by 3.3%, demonstrating that metadata improves predictions.

 ---